 Students are given a clue as to where they will be going on their time travel mission.

-New vocabulary items are introduced with illustrations.
+Vocabulary items are introduced with photos and illustrations.
 Flashcards and posters are included in the Teacher's kit.

-Vocabulary is integrated with speaking activities.
+Vocabulary is practised with speaking activities.